-Suppose it were required to determine the difference of level between the two places A and B. First set up your instrument at any convenient distance from A in a line towards B, then having a staff set up perpendicular at A, measure the distance, and erect another staff beyond you, in the same line, and at the same distance, as the first, that the instrument may be equally distant from each staff; then direct the telescope towards the first staff, and sign to a person holding it, to move the vane higher or lower, until the wire placed across it coincides with the intersection of the cross wires in the telescope; he is then to note the height marked by the wire on the staff, which suppose to be 4.69 feet.
-Now turn the telescope about, and point it towards the second staff, and direct that its vane be raised or lowered, as the former was, until the cross wire is intersected by the wires of the telescope; it must then be likewise read off; and suppose the reading to be 9.93 feet.
+Suppose it were required to determine the difference of level between the two places A and B. First set up your instrument at any convenient distance from A in a line towards B, then having a staff set up perpendicular at A, measure the distance, and erect another staff beyond you, in the same line, and at the same distance, as the first, that the instrument may be equally distant from each staff; then direct the telescope towards the first staff, and sign to a person holding it, to move the vane higher or lower, until the wire placed across it coincides with the intersection of the cross wires in the telescope; he is then to note the height marked by the wire on the staff, which suppose to be 2 feet 3.5 inches.
+Now turn the telescope about, and point it towards the second staff, and direct that its vane be raised or lowered, as the former was, until the cross-wire is intersected by the wires of the telescope; it must then be likewise read off; and suppose the reading to be 6 ft.
+4, 3 inches.

-Having completed the first level, let the first staff take the place of the second, and the second to be set up further on in the required direction, as at B. Then, midway between them, set up your level, and direct it to the first staff, and then to the second, making the necessary observations, as before, when the staves being read off, the operation is completed.
-Let us suppose the first to read 0.64 feet, and the second, 11.88 feet; the work will then stand thus:-
+Having completed the first level, let the first staff take the place of the second, and the second to be set up further on in the required direction, as at B. Then, midway between them, set up your level, and direct it to the first staff, and then to the second, making the necessary observations, as before, when the staves being read off the operation is completed.
+Let us suppose the first to read.
+3 feet 6, 4 inches, and the second, 5 feet 2, 6 inches; the work will then stand thus:-